Kedyi/AI_trainer/README.md

 # AI_trainer
 AI_trainer focuses on counting the number of curls done by an individual.
 - It takes the angle formed by the right hand for calculations.
-- Used OpenCv,MediaPipe along with python
+- Used OpenCV,MediaPipe along with python
+- We will use the pose estimation running on the CPU to find the correct points and using these points we will get the desired angles.
+Then based on these angles we can find many gestures including the number of biceps curls
 # DEMO

 ![ezgif com-gif-maker (1)](https://user-images.githubusercontent.com/93571457/191872646-829c3dae-6b2d-4010-8fb0-821b9ddaf55e.gif)